cu-mkp/m-k-manuscript-data/_texts/p-041r_tl.md

 ## Garden lily

-If it is broken during its first blossom, it will not grow or bloom until the following year, and I believe it is the same for bulbous flowers [in general].
+If it is broken during its first blossom, it will not grow or bloom until the following year, and I believe it is the same for bulbous flowers in general.